 What is Days Sales Outstanding (DSO) and why is it important?

-DSO measures the average number of days a company takes to collect payments.
+DSO measures the average number of days a company takes to collect payments, serving as a key accounts receivable description metric.
 Lower DSO indicates better cash flow management.

 How does Emagia improve the accounts receivable process?